-[threecol_two]Sculpture refers to any three-dimension visual art piece from figure sculpture to ornamental architectural accents.
-Without the need for a wall, as is the case with painting, sculpture opens the integration of art to areas in your design that otherwise couldn’t be reached with art, including lobbies, gardens and outdoor spaces.
+[threecol_two]Sculpture refers to any three-dimension visual art piece.
+Sculpture opens the integration of art to areas in your design that otherwise couldn’t be reached with art, including lobbies, table tops, gardens and outdoor spaces.

 Types of Sculpture